 Microsoft Windows SMBv3 FileNormalizedNameInformation DoS

-Microsoft Windows SMBv3 suffers from a null pointer dereference in versions of Windows prior to the April, 2022 patch set.
-By sending a malformed FileNormalizedNameInformation SMBv3 request over a named pipe, an attacker can cause a Blue Screen of Death (BSOD) crash of the Windows kernel.
+This module triggers a null pointer dereference vulnerability in the SMB service by sending a malformed FileNormalizedNameInformation SMBv3 request over a named pipe.
 For most systems, this attack requires authentication, except in the special case of Windows Domain Controllers, where unauthenticated users can always open named pipes as long as they can establish an SMB session.
-Typically, after the BSOD, the victim SMBv3 server will reboot.

 Microsoft Windows Networks File System 4.1 Remote DoS